maggar/adx_hacs/readme.md

-# Home Assistant IHC Beta testing
+# Home Azure Data Explorer Beta testing

 This is a Home Assistant Custom integration for beta testing the Azure Data Explorer integration.
 I will used this when making some bigger changes to the Azure Data Exploerer integration in Home Assisant for beta testing before the code is commited to the main Home Assistant.